 Early triodes were temperamental, varied widely in characteristics from one example to another and had limited life.
 These problems were investigated and gradually solved by engineers and manufacturers.

 The main difficulties were the generation and maintenance of a high vacuum, and the production of durable filament cathodes.
 Being a fairly simple structure operating at lower temperatures than the cathode, the grid posed fewer problems and so changed little in the early years.

-Mechanical strength, ease of manufacture and reproducibility led to the abandonment of the unsupported bent wire arrangement and the adoption of ladder type grids, but it was not until other problems had been ameliorated - if not solved - that the electrical properties of the grid began to limit valve performance.
+Mechanical strength, ease of manufacture and reproducibility led to the abandonment of the unsupported bent wire arrangement and the adoption of ladder type grids, but it was not until andonment of the solved - that the electr ngement and the began to limit valve pe ds, but it was not until